bluth101/AGM33-ObjectDetection/README.md

 # AGM33 - Beyond The Screen
 This is a repository for my MA work on the AGM33 module.
-It is a script for detecting solid objects in an image, that will then be interactive using a projector, Leap Motion, and possibly an arduino.
+It can detect solid objects in an image, these can then be interacted with using a projector, and Leap Motion.
+The JavaScript version is a simple game.

-For the Python version it requires: pygame, nummy, and opencv
+For the Python version it requires: pygame, numpy, and opencv